ad0lle/ad0lle/README.md

-## Hello!
+### Hello!
 Im ad0lle

-II’m currently a student at the University of Maryland, College Park, where I study Information Science and Philosophy.
-I’m especially interested in web development, creative coding, and building useful tools that solve real problems.
-Right now, I’m focused on learning front-end frameworks and exploring cloud deployment to enhance how I build and ship projects.
+I’m currently a student at the University of Maryland, College Park, studying Information Science and Philosophy.
+I’m passionate about web development, creative coding, and building tools that solve real problems.
+Right now, I’m focused on learning front-end frameworks and exploring cloud deployment — all to improve how I build and ship projects.

+I also have a strong interest in artificial intelligence, especially in using it creatively.

-I am passionate about artificial intelligence and love applying it creatively.
-Outside of tech, and ib love of dogs — they’re a big part of my life.
-My general mindset? ....
+Outside of tech?
+I love dogs — they’re a big part of my life.
+As for my general mindset: always learning, always questioning.

+#### What I Make Here

+On this account, I share resources inspired by things I’ve learned in college.
+I believe education shouldn’t be an investment.
+Too often, institutions (mine included) use open-source materials while still trying to enforce traditional publishing control.
+That’s not openness — that’s branding.

+It’s like hosting a free concert in the park, then suing someone for humming your song the next day.
+Mixed messages, right?

-I feel a commitment to open source and free software comes from a belief that our current systems often exploit people’s lack of access to knowledge and their yearning for identity — treating both as commodities rather than rights.
+I believe a commitment to open source and free software comes from recognizing that today’s systems often exploit people’s lack of access to knowledge and their desire for identity — treating both as commodities, not rights.

-#### OH!... and...
-####This is Important:

-You must know that:
-I am  a student; a work
-in process, not a PRO, un
-like GitHub idealize about
-me.
-However i still keep it
-on I appricaiate any criticism profile because of the mere irony